hillaper/Rela2x/README.md

    The best way to get acquainted is to try these functions yourself!

-**After *R* is computed, construct the resulting relaxation equations of motion for the observables.
-Different functions are used depending on `RELAXATION_THEORY`, as the semiclassical and Lindbladian master equations are different:**
+**After *R* is computed, construct the resulting relaxation equations of motion for the observables:**

+   Different functions are used depending on `RELAXATION_THEORY`, as the semiclassical and Lindbladian master equations are different.

    ```python
    eoms = ime_equations_of_motion(R.op, R.basis_symbols, expectation_values=True, included_operators=None)